jaumlrc/Complex-Infections/README.md

 ---
 # Supporting files
 The script also generate several supporting files, such as:

+**Supporting Figures**
 1-Boxplot of the CI value for each SNP in each evaluated chromosome:
 ```
 <sample_name>.Compl.chr.png